 Bakare-Yusuf has published many academic papers and regularly presents papers at academic conferences.
 She sits on the editorial board of a number of influential journals and is the chair of the board of The Initiative for Equal Rights, the largest organization in West Africa devoted to LGBTQ issues.

-Growing up as a third culture kid in the ASEAN of the 1970s exposed her to the British and American systems of primary and secondary education whilst her university education in Engineering (Bangalore University), Design (National Institute of Design, India & the Institute of Design, IIT Chicago), and Business (majoring in Strategy at the Katz Graduate School of Business, University of Pittsburgh) gave her the experience of living and working across cultures and continents.
+Growing up as a third culture kid in the ASEAN of the 1970s exposed Bhan to the British and American systems of primary and secondary education whilst her university education in Engineering (Bangalore University), Design (National Institute of Design, India & the Institute of Design, IIT Chicago), and Business (majoring in Strategy at the Katz Graduate School of Business, University of Pittsburgh) gave her the experience of living and working across cultures and continents.
 Emerging Futures Lab came to life in San Francisco in 2005, operated between Singapore, the Netherlands, and East Africa from 2007 through 2013, and is now an established SME in Finland.
-She credits this to discovering the world wide web through Lynx and Pine in 1995 in New Delhi.

 Born in Sierra Leone, Mahen Bonetti is a film and multimedia consultant, community organizer and former print editor.
 As the founder and executive director of African Film Festival, Inc. (AFF), Bonetti curates and facilitates all AFF programming, which includes their flagship New York African Film Festival (NYAFF) hosted at Film Society of Lincoln Center, Maysles Documentary Center, and BAMcinématek, in-school film education programs for New York City schools, a National Traveling Series (a screening circuit that brings NYAFF’s tailored selection of films to institutions across the United States), year-round film screenings in collaboration with institutions such as the Schomburg Center of Black Culture, Queens Museum, Bronx Museum, and MoCADA, in addition to international initiatives and collaborations, such as the Sierra Leone Cultural Conservation Program and the Lights, Camera, Africa!
 Film Festival based in Lagos, Nigeria.